acwooding/conda-ops/README.md

 ```
 This creates a `.conda-ops` directory that contains the conda ops configuration files and lock files, and an `environment.yml` file if it doesn't already exist.

 Similar to `git` you can always check the status of your conda ops managed environment via `conda ops status` or simply, `conda ops`.
-This will prompt you for what you may need to next do if anything ever gets out of sync or isn't quite working.
+This will prompt you for what you may need to next do if anything ever gets out of sync.

-Beyond `init` and `status`, there are only 3 commands that you need to regularly:
+Beyond `conda ops init` and `conda ops`, there are only 3 commands that you need to regularly:
-* `conda ops add`: Add packages to the requirements file
+* `conda ops add`: Add packages to the requirements file.
 * `conda ops remove`: Remove packages from the requirements file.
 Removes all versions of the packages from any channel they are found in.
 * `conda ops sync`: Sync the environment and lock file with the requirements file.